 What should iguanas eat?

 Iguanas are herbivorous, meaning they eat plants; specifically, they are folivores, meaning they eat leaves.
 In the wild, iguanas feed almost entirely on the leaves of trees and vines, plus some fruits and flowers.
-As hindgut fermenters, iguanas have specific microbes (special bacteria and flagellate organisms) that normally inhabit their gastrointestinal tracts to ferment the high-fiber foods they ingest, so that nutrients in their food can be absorbed in their intestines and used by their bodies.

-While most veterinarians recommend feeding only plant material to iguanas, many others feel that supplementing the total diet up to 5-10% with commercial canned or pelleted food formulated specifically for iguanas is acceptable.
+While most veterinarians recommend feeding only plant material to iguanas, many others feel that supplementing the total diet up to 5%-10% with commercial canned or pelleted food formulated specifically for iguanas is acceptable.

 How often should I feed my iguana?

-What types of plant material I can feed my iguana?
+What types of plant material can I feed my iguana?

-Fruit should make up only a small percentage (less than 20%) of an iguana’s total diet.
+Fruit should comprise only a small percentage (less than 20%) of an iguana’s total diet.
 Fruits that may be offered to iguanas include apples, pears, bananas (with skin), mangoes, grapes, star fruit, peaches, tomatoes, guava, kiwis, melons, figs, apricots, dates, blueberries, raspberries, and strawberries.
-Since iguanas love tasty fruit, and most fruit is water-rich and nutrient-poor, these items should be fed sparingly as top dressing on vegetables.
-As a treat, edible flowers such as geraniums, carnations, dandelions, hibiscus, nasturtiums, and roses, may also be offered to iguanas.
-Finally, young growing iguanas also may be fed legumes, including boiled lentils, navy beans, pinto beans, kidney beans as up to 5% of their total diet.
+Iguanas love fruit, but most fruit is water-rich and nutrient-poor, so these items should be fed sparingly, and only as a top dressing on the vegetables.

 Vegetables can be offered cooked or raw, although raw is preferable, since cooking removes many essential nutrients.
-Thoroughly wash all fruits and vegetables to remove all debris and pesticides before feeding them.
+Thoroughly wash all fruits and vegetables to remove debris and pesticides before feeding them.
 If available, organic produce, grown without pesticides or other potentially toxic chemicals, is best to feed to your pet iguana.
-Edible flowers can be home grown or purchased from floral shops.
-Often, floral shops throw out older, wilting flowers that iguana owners can often get at no charge.
+Edible flowers can be homegrown or purchased from floral shops.
+Often, floral shops throw out older, wilting flowers that iguana owners can get at no charge.
 Be sure that no chemicals have been applied to the flowers before feeding them to your iguana.

 Are animal-based protein foods appropriate for my iguana?